manuGil/online-core/docs/source/mono-vs-multi.rst

 Classification
 ----------------

-Next, you will perform an `unsupervised classification <Unsupervised Image Classification Algorithm>`_ using the band stacks you created.
+Next, you will perform |ltb| `unsupervised classification <Unsupervised Image Classification Algorithm_>`_ using the band stacks you created.
 We will use a  *k-means* clustering algorithm to identify different classes of land cover. *For the sake of simplicity, we will name each class of land cover using numbers.*

 You will apply unsupervised classification to each band stack: *Landsat stack, ASTER stack,* and m*ulti-spectral and multi-temporal stack*.